 - Lane filtering can present unique safety challenges for riders – especially inexperienced riders.

-- If riders choose to lane filter, they should exercise extreme caution at all times.
+- If riders choose to lane filter, they should always exercise extreme caution.

 - All motorcycles or motor-driven cycles are permitted to lane filter.